| |

-How to Clean and Polish Copper Naturally
+How to Clean and Polish Copper Easily

 How I Stumbled Upon this Cleaning Tip

-The boiler has been soldered with metal added to the copper surface that is another metal all together but this particular copper vessel with all of its dings, scratches, and dents and of course, its history, is my idea of beautiful.
+The boiler has been soldered with metal added to the soft metal copper surface that is another metal all together but this particular copper vessel with all of its dings, scratches, and dents and of course, its history, is my idea of beautiful.

 How To Clean Copper

-I have had Grandma's boiler for longer than I can remember and I have tried, on several occasions, to clean it and shine it using purchased copper cleaner and a homemade copper cleaner or two but I have never had much success with those options and was always still left with a tarnished copper piece.
+I have had Grandma's boiler for longer than I can remember and I have tried, on several occasions, to clean it and shine it using purchased copper polish and a homemade copper cleaner or two but I have never had much success with those options and was always still left with a tarnished copper piece.

 Ketchup to Clean and Polish Copper?